coronensis/tort/README.md

-# tort
+# TORT - Toy grade OSEK/VXD-inspired RTOS

+## Overview

-Toy grade OSEK/VXD-inspired RTOS for the AVR ATMEGA328P microcontroller
+Just another "for fun and learning" project aiming at implementing an RTOS for the AVR ATMEGA328P microcontroller.